LazerTechnologies/lazer-slack-usdc-tip-bot/README.md

 ### 1. Tipping via Emoji Reaction
 - User reacts to a Slack message with a dollar emoji ($ or :dollar:).
+- **Special behavior:** If the message contains `@username 💵`, the tip goes to @username instead of the message author.
 - Bot checks:
   - Tipper is not tipping their own post.
   - Tipper has not exceeded their daily free tip quota (5 x $0.01 USDC).
   - Tipper is not tipping a bot or non-human account.
   - No duplicate tipping on the same message by the same user.
-- If eligible, $0.01 USDC is credited to the message author's balance (held in admin account).
+- If eligible, $0.01 USDC is credited to the recipient's balance (held in admin account).
 - If not eligible, bot sends a DM explaining why.

+### 2. Direct Tipping via Message
+- User sends a message containing `@username 💵` (or `@username $` or `@username :dollar:`).
+- Multiple users can be tipped in one message: `@alice 💵 @bob 💵 great work team!`
+- Bot applies the same checks as reaction tipping.
+- Each mentioned user receives a tip if the sender has quota available.

-### 2. User Withdrawal Address
+### 3. User Withdrawal Address
 - Users do **not** need a wallet to receive tips.
 - Tips are held in the admin account, mapped to each user's Slack ID.
 - To withdraw, a user replies to the bot with their Ethereum address.